-- 1 Make sure the computer is turned off. - While powering on your computer, press the F12 key when the initial TOSHIBA screen displays. - The Boot menu appears. - 3 Using the arrow keys to scroll down, select the HDD Recovery option, and then press the ENTER key. - 4 If your system offers a choice of Windows® 7 32-bit or 64-bit operating system, select one at this time.
-If not, skip to step 5. - 5 A warning screen appears stating that when the recovery is executed all data will be deleted and rewritten.
+- 1 Make sure the computer is turned off. - 2 Press and hold the 0 (zero) key on your keyboard while powering on the computer. - 3 If your system offers a choice of Windows® 7 32-bit or 64-bit operating system, select one at this time.
+If not, skip to step 4.

+4 A warning screen appears stating that when the recovery is executed all data will be deleted and rewritten.
 Click Yes to continue.